Zydak/Vulkan-Path-Tracer/TechnicalOverview.md

 That's because of 2 things:

 1. When surface is rough, it's completely possible for the microfacet to be oriented in such a way that the light bounces *into* the object from it.
 And there's not really much we can do about it besides discarding the sample.
 So literally destroying the light.
-That's because if we try to do anything (e.g. change the direction with rejection sampling), we'll no longer match the distribution of normals, so we'll introduce bias (more on that [here](https://chat.stackexchange.com/rooms/154146/discussion-between-enigmatisms-and-tom-clabault)).
+That's because if we try to do anything (i.e. change the direction with rejection sampling), we'll no longer match the distribution of normals, so we'll introduce bias (more on that [here](https://chat.stackexchange.com/rooms/154146/discussion-between-enigmatisms-and-tom-clabault)).

 2. Shadowing-masking term is also destroying energy.
 It tells us when the microfacet is covered by other microfacets from our point of view, and if it is, we don't really do anything.
 We just multiply the result by the portion of the microfacet that's visible.
 So we're also destroying energy.